home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Pre-requisites

 The Plugwise Smile(s) in your network will be automatically discovered and shown on the integrations dashboard.
-All you need is the Smile ID as its password, which is an 8-character string printed on the sticker on the bottom of your Smile.
+You will need the Smile ID, which serves as its password.
+You can find thi 8-character string printed on the sticker on the bottom of your Smile.
 Repeat this for each individual Smile.

 {% include integrations/config_flow.md %}

 {% configuration_basic %}
 Host:
   description: "The hostname or IP address of your Smile.
 For example: `192.168.1.25`.
 You can find it in your router or in the Plugwise app using the **Settings** icon (&#9776;) -> **System** -> **Network**.
-If you are looking for a different device in the Plugwise App, on the main screen first select **Gateways** -> the Smile of your choice, and then follow the previous instruction.
+If you are looking for a different device in the Plugwise App, first select **Gateways** on the main screen, choose the Smile of your choice, and then follow the previous instructions.
 Normally, the Smile(s) are automatically discovered, and you don't have to provide the hostname or IP address."
 Username:
   description: "Username to log in to the Smile.
-This should be just `smile` - or `stretch` for a Stretch."
+This should be `smile` for most devices, or `stretch` for a Stretch."
 Password:
-  description: "This is the password (i.e. Smile ID) printed on the sticker on the back of your Smile (i.e. Adam, Smile-T, or P1) and should be 8 characters long."
+  description: "This is the password (i.e., Smile ID) printed on the sticker on the back of your Smile (e.g., Adam, Smile-T, or P1) and should be 8 characters long."
 {% endconfiguration_basic %}

 ### Further configuration